Our amazing local produce deserves food that’s going to showcase its quality, and sushi is the perfect canvas.

 You might want your sushi fresh and bright, but your setting a little more dark and moody… enter, James Parker.
 Entering through the dramatic archway, you know you’re going to be in for a treat.
-Also purveyors of aburi sushi, you can expect to find plenty of grilled or seared rolls, as well as a robust selection of nigiri and sashimi.
-If you’re feeling brave, you can even try the natto (fermented soybean) roll – all with a glass of sake, of course.
+You can expect to find a robust selection of nigiri and sashimi, as well as a concise collection of rolls.
+Fermented soybean dish natto has become a TikTok favourite of late, but here it’s been a longtime menu stalwart, whether wrapped up in a roll or served alongside diced sashimi – all with a glass of sake, of course.

 Shop 2, 182 James Street, Northbridge

-Shop 2, Cnr Beasley Road and Dundee Street, Leeming
+Shop 2, Corner Beasley Road and Dundee Street, Leeming

 22/145 Stirling Highway, Nedlands